DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ```

 Now each time you run this double query, the timer resets; the first
-query sets the `enable` device to false and the second to true.
-The
+query sets the `enable` device to `false` and the second to `true`.
-timer driver only reports *changes* to `output` so, if you reset it
+The timer driver only reports *changes* to `output` so, if you reset
-before it times out, you'll see `output` change to false 5 seconds
+it before it times out, you'll see `output` change to false 5 seconds
 later.
-In other words, the timer driver won't issue two true or two
+In other words, the timer driver won't issue two `true` or two
-false values.
+`false` values.

+## Summary

+This tutorial shows how the GraphQL interface can be used to query
+configuration information, receive updates to devices, and set devices
+to new value (i.e. control devices.)
+All modern programming languages
+have a GraphQL client library so you can use your favorite language to
+interact with DrMem.

+In [TUTORIAL2](TUTORIAL2.md), we'll explore a more advanced feature of
+DrMem.